dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 and hence must be implicitly downcast to `bool`, after which no further check is required.

-In mixed mode (weak mode evaluation) Dart, values of type `Never` and `bool` may evaluate to `null`, and so a boolean conversion check must be performed in addition to any implicit downcasts implied.
+In weak mode execution, values of type `Never` and `bool` may evaluate to `null`, and so a boolean conversion check must be performed in addition to any implicit downcasts implied.
 The full semantics then are given as follows.

 Given a boolean conditional expression `e` where `e` has type `S`, it is a static error if `S` is not assignable to `bool`.
 Otherwise: